 The problem is as follows: We have an agent and a reward, with many hurdles in between.
 The agent is supposed to find the best possible path to reach the reward.
 The following problem explains the problem more easily.

-The above image shows robot, diamond and fire.
-The goal of the robot is to get the reward that is the diamond and avoid the hurdles that is fire.
+The above image shows the robot, diamond, and fire.
+The goal of the robot is to get the reward that is the diamond and avoid the hurdles that are fired.
 The robot learns by trying all the possible paths and then choosing the path which gives him the reward with the least hurdles.
 Each right step will give the robot a reward and each wrong step will subtract the reward of the robot.
 The total reward will be calculated when it reaches the final reward that is the diamond.

 Main points in Reinforcement learning –

 - Input: The input should be an initial state from which the model will start

 - Output: There are many possible outputs as there are a variety of solutions to a particular problem

 - Training: The training is based upon the input, The model will return a state and the user will decide to reward or punish the model based on its output.